Chengyuan-Zhang/chengyuan-zhang.github.io/_posts/2024-11-20-logsumexp.md

 ---

-# Understanding the Log-Sum-Exp Trick and Its Application in Hidden Markov Models (HMMs)

 The **log-sum-exp trick** is a critical technique in numerical computations involving logarithms and exponentials.
 It is widely used in machine learning, especially in algorithms like the forward-backward procedure in Hidden Markov Models (